Who Is the Patient Advocate?

 By Megan Headley

 If you think medical school is challenging, try navigating the labyrinth of medical challenges that chronic patients face.
-Sorting out payment, deciding among specialists, understanding differing second opinions, and more—all of this can be major challenges to patients already overwhelmed by a diagnosis.
-Compound those issues by adding in age and conditions such as dementia, which add to the cloud of confusion around care complexities.
-Physicians see the effects when confused patients stop taking medications or overwhelmed individuals don’t schedule necessary follow-up exams, leading to a deterioration in condition or higher use of emergency services.
+Sorting out payment, deciding among specialists, understanding differing second opinions—all of these and more can be major hurdles for patients already overwhelmed by a diagnosis.
+The issues are compounded by adding in age and conditions such as dementia, which deepen the cloud of confusion around care complexities.
+Physicians see the effects when confused patients stop taking their medications or overwhelmed individuals don’t schedule necessary follow-up exams, leading to a deterioration in condition or higher use of emergency services.

 A fast-growing solution is the rise of private patient advocates.
 The Institute for Healthcare Improvement defines a patient advocate as a “supporter, believer, sponsor, promoter, campaigner, backer, or spokesperson.”
-This can be a family member or close friend, but it’s increasingly an independent professional specialized in helping individuals make sense of their and their family’s healthcare options.
+This can be a family member or close friend, but it’s increasingly an independent professional who specializes in helping patients and families make sense of their healthcare options.

-In fact, the Patient Advocacy Certification Board’s multi-year effort to develop board certification paid off in March 2018 when it held its first test, certifying approximately 150 patient advocates.
+In fact, the Patient Advocate Certification Board’s multiyear effort to develop board certification paid off in March 2018 when it held its first test, certifying approximately 150 patient advocates.

-“The patient advocacy movement is growing,” says Debby Deutsch, founder and principal advocate of Patient Care Partners LLC, and among the first round of Board Certified Patient Advocates (BCPS).
+“The patient advocacy movement is growing,” says Debby Deutsch, founder and principal advocate of Patient Care Partners LLC in Madison, Wisconsin, and among the first round of Board Certified Patient Advocates (BCPS).
 As Deutsch adds, “There is such a need for this.”

-Private patient advocates are first and foremost serving your patients, but they see themselves as partners in the healthcare team.
-They share clinicians’ goals of doing what’s right for the patient, but they have the time and holistic view of an individual’s health that is available to too few physicians today.
+Private patient advocates first and foremost serve patients, but they also see themselves as partners in the healthcare team.
+They share clinicians’ goals of doing what’s right for the patient, but they have the added benefits of time and a holistic view of an individual’s health—things that are available to too few physicians today.

-“The biggest benefit is enhanced patient-provider communication, which also enhances patient safety and clinical outcomes,” explains Jessica Tulloss, MPH, RN, CPPS, CLNC, owner and Patient Advocate for TrueCourse Healthcare Consulting LLC in Roswell, Ga.
+“The biggest benefit is enhanced patient-provider communication, which also enhances patient safety and clinical outcomes,” explains Jessica Tulloss, MPH, RN, CPPS, CLNC, owner and patient advocate for TrueCourse Healthcare Consulting LLC in Roswell, Georgia.

-“I see that offering this type of individualized support has a way of helping the efficiency of the healthcare system,” Deutsch says.
-“And, it increases my client’s levels of satisfaction with their healthcare.”
+“Offering this type of individualized support has a way of helping the efficiency of the healthcare system,” Deutsch says.
+“And it increases my clients’ levels of satisfaction with their healthcare.”

-When patient advocates help their clients work through healthcare challenges, they find patients become more engaged in their own healthcare and more satisfied with their healthcare team.
-And they’re typically more compliant with medication and follow-up appointments.
+When patient advocates help their clients work through healthcare challenges, they find patients become more engaged in their care and more satisfied with their providers.
+Patients also typically become more compliant with medication and follow-up appointments.

 “Advocates can also help to ensure patients understand the plan of care, follow through on the plan of care, and ask questions if needed,” Tulloss elaborates.
 “This is especially important after appointments and discharges.
 Depending on the situation, the client may not be in a state of mind to process all the information that’s been given to them, let alone think of the right questions to ask.
 While nurses and doctors can provide instructions and orders, if a patient does not follow through because they missed something or misunderstood, it can affect the desired outcome, to the point of even an adverse outcome.”